-All Walkway Blocks shall be a minimum of 6.0 m in width.
+All Walkway Blocks between sidewalks shall be a minimum of 6.0 m in width.
 Walkways Blocks with services will be a minimum of 9.0 m in width.

-The Subdivider will construct a 1.5 m wide by 125 mm thick concrete walkway to Centre Wellington current specifications over a minimum 150 mm compacted Granular "A" base.
-On both sides of the concrete sidewalk the Subdivider will place a minimum 150 mm of the specified topsoil material and fine grade to achieve positive drainage in accordance with the Approved Grading Plan, and sod using nursery grown sod.
-At the property lines both sides, the Subdivider will construct on Walkway Block property a 1.5 m black vinyl coated chain link fence consisting of the specified materials including terminal posts and line posts cast into poured in place concrete footings, top and bottom horizontal railing, No. 9 gauge galvanized wire mesh with 38 mm x 38 mm openings.
-(Refer to Standard Drawings 111 Public Walkway Details and 507 Chainlink Walkway Details.)
+The Developer will construct a 1.5 m wide by 125 mm thick concrete walkway to Centre Wellington current specifications over a minimum 150 mm compacted Granular "A" base.
+On both sides of the concrete sidewalk the Developer will place a minimum 300mm of the specified topsoil material and fine grade to achieve positive drainage in accordance with the Approved Grading Plan, and #1 nursery grown sod.
+At the property lines on both sides, the Developer will construct on Walkway Block property a 1.5 m black vinyl coated chain-link fence consisting of the specified materials including terminal posts and line posts cast into poured in place concrete footings, top and bottom horizontal railing, No. 9 gauge galvanized wire mesh with 38 mm x 38 mm openings.
+(Refer to Standard Drawings 111 Public Walkway Details and 507 Chain-link Walkway Details.)

-For walkways longer than 30 m, with a slope of 1% or less, a 2% crossfall should be considered to help facilitate drainage.
+For walkways longer than 30 m, with a slope of 1% or less, a 2% crossfall shall be considered to help facilitate drainage.